Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **assertEntityNotPresent**(`id`: *string*, `position`: [*BlockPos*](#interfacesblockpos)): *void*

-Asserts an error when the specified entity is not found at the specified coordinates
+Asserts an error when the given entity is not found at the given coordinates

 ##### Parameters: